capitalch/trace/tracking.md

 # Pending

 # Working on
-1. Fix up bugs originated from reorganizing the code 1.1 When change company, UI freezes
+1. Dropdown cascade not working for parties
+1.1
-1.2 All transactions, default is reverse, so let the checkbox be checked 1.5.
-All dialog boxes to originate from same place.
-At present there are many 1.6 Branch edit, Fy Year edit is not being possible.
-It is throwing server side error 1.7 Vouchers view is not filled 2nd time
+1.2 All transactions, default is reverse, so let the checkbox be checked 1.5 All dialog boxes to originate from same place.
+At present there are many 1.6

-2. Remove unnecessary commented code
+2.
-3. Reorganize more for imports mecanism
+3.
 4. All reports to use X-Grid
 7. Sales purchase to retain values
 8. Purchase sale clickaway